secretstartups/handbook/product/ux/ux-resources/designers-guide-to-data/index.html.md

 The data source determines the table names used in Sisense queries.
 We have three primary data sources that are useful from a product perspective: usage ping, product database, and Snowplow.

 **Our goal is to analyze product usage.
 NOT to track individual users**.
 This means on the frontend we respect browser settings of "do not track" and allow opting out of usage ping.
-In addition to that, the Product Intelligence team is responsible for data pseudonymization so that there no personally identifiable information saved.
+In addition to that, the Analytics Instrumentation team is responsible for data pseudonymization so that there no personally identifiable information saved.
 This [video highlights how Snowplow, usage ping, and pseudonymization work together](https://www.youtube.com/watch?v=awWhNtwuVNs).

 ### Overview of the data sources